Feldherrnhalle: Nazi memorial

 After the Nazis took power in 1933, Hitler turned the Feldherrnhalle into a memorial to the Nazis killed during the failed putsch.
 A memorial to the fallen SA men was put up on its east side, opposite the location of the shootings.
 This monument, called the Mahnmal der Bewegung was created to a design by Paul Ludwig Troost.
 It was a rectangular structure listing the names of the martyrs.
 This was under perpetual ceremonial guard by the SS.
 The square in front of the Feldherrnhalle (the Odeonsplatz) was used for SS parades and commemorative rallies.
 During some of these events the sixteen dead were each commemorated by a temporary pillar placed in the Feldherrnhalle topped by a flame.
 New SS recruits took their oath of loyalty to Hitler in front of the memorial.
 Passers-by were expected to hail the site with the Nazi salute.

 Consequently, some people tried to avoid this.
-The structure's backside was (and still is) occupied by a rococo palace, the Palais Preysing, in front of which runs a lane, the "Viscardigasse".
+The structure's back side was (and still is) occupied by a Rococo palace, the Palais Preysing, in front of which runs a lane, the Viscardigasse.
 This little detour helped to bypass the hall, subsequently earning it the nickname "Drückebergergasse" (lit. 'shirker's lane').

-Post war
+One of the most prestigious decorations of the Nazi Party, the Blood Order medal, featured a relief of the entrance to the Feldherrnhalle on its reverse under an angled swastika and sun rays.

+Post-war

 At the end of the war the Feldherrnhalle was restored to its pre-Nazi appearance.
 Local people spontaneously smashed the Mahnmal der Bewegung to pieces on 3 June 1945.
 In the 1950s a plan to move Bavaria's memorial to the unknown soldier to the Feldherrnhalle was halted on the grounds that it could provide an excuse for neo-Nazis to meet at the site.

 On 25 April 1995, Reinhold Elstner, a World War II veteran, committed self-immolation in front of Feldhernhalle to protest against "the ongoing official slander and demonization of the German people and German soldiers".
 Each year neo-fascist groups from various European countries try to hold a commemorative ceremony for him, which Bavarian authorities try to prevent through state and federal courts.